mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ######  TypeString

 LabelSelectorPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Selector.
 Only JSON paths without the array notation are allowed.
-Must be a JSON Path under .status.
+Must be a JSON Path under .status or .spec.
 Must be set to work with HPA.
-If there is no value under the given path in the CustomResource, the status label selector value in the /scale subresource will default to the empty string.
+The field pointed by this JSON path must be a string field (not a complex selector struct) which contains a serialized label selector in string form.
+More info: https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions#scale-subresource If there is no value under the given path in the CustomResource, the status label selector value in the /scale subresource will default to the empty string.
 #### spec_replicas_path

 ###### Required •  TypeString